Alternate Company Equivalent

 - Thanks to cultural syncretism, and on rare occasions, complete coincidence, Christianity shares many similarities with various other (older) religions.
 Jesus in particular seems to have several counterparts in other cultures, which makes a lot of sense if you think about it - most notably Horus, Mithra, and Dionysus (which are also similar to each other), all of which come from mythologies Christianity incorporated numerous elements of.

-- Abyss can be considered the TNA version of Kane.
+- Abyss can be considered the NWA-TNA version of Kane and Mankind.

 - Unintentionally, AJ Styles and John Cena.
-Both debuted in 2002, were the faces of their company, wore colourful attire and had a career degeneration in 2012 and a revival in 2013
+Both made their national television debut in 2002, were the faces of their company, wore colourful attire and had a career degeneration in 2012 and a revival in 2013.

-- By being inept wrestlers and shown to be good lawyers, Joseph Park and David Otunga have become this in TNA and WWE
+- By being inept wrestlers and shown to be good lawyers, Joseph Parknote and David Otunganote have become this in TNA and WWE.

 - Bandai's Machine Robo line of Transforming Mecha (later licensed to Tonka as the Gobots) to Hasbro/Takara's Transformers.
 Made even more confusing by the fact that Hasbro later acquired the Gobots license, but not the one for the original Machine Robo.